 The inaugural session titled “Prison, beyond the Walls” will show the film Caesar Must Die (…)

-In the second session of the cycle, “Concentration Camp, Space of Death”, we will watch Son of (…)
+In the second session of the cycle, “Concentration Camp, Space of Death”, we will watch Son of Saul, a story told (…)

 The cycle continues with the session “Home and Crisis” (…)

-In the session on “Home, Where Fear Dwells” we will watch The Fear, a raw, uncompromising X-ray (…)
+In the session on “Home, Where Fear Dwells” we will watch The Fear, a raw, uncompromising X-ray of domestic (…)

-The session “No Space: The Bureaucratic Maze” explores the heart of a man who struggles not to (…)
+The session “No Space: The Bureaucratic Maze” explores the heart of a man who struggles not to succumb and be (…)

-In the cycle’s sixth session, we will discover a “Kafkaesque Judicial Process” through the saga (…)
+In the cycle’s sixth session, we will discover a “Kafkaesque Judicial Process” through the saga of Viviane, a (…)